Skip to content

 The delta is not seniority.
 The best fractional operators have run marketing at scale.
 The delta is what each role produces.
 Full-time produces continuity and team depth.
 Fractional produces judgment and system design.

-When fractional genuinely wins
+When does a fractional CMO genuinely win?

 Fractional wins in three specific conditions.

 The first is pre-PMF through early Series A. A company doing $1M to $5M in ARR does not yet have a motion worth scaling.
 It has working channels and a lot of untested hypotheses.
 Hiring a full-time VP at this stage means paying $280K to run experiments that a fractional at $8K a month can run with less political overhead and more willingness to kill the ones that do not work.
+At this stage the bigger question is often whether a CMO is even the right shape, and the first marketing hire is usually a senior operator with range, not a title.

 The second is transition moments.
 Post-acquisition integration, a new investor asking for a plan, a pricing reset, a leader who left.
 These are short-horizon problems that need senior judgment for three to six months.
 A full-time hire is a mismatch because the work ends before the ramp is complete.